Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/Welcome.rst

 Thank you for choosing Freenove products!

-Getting Started
+How to Start
 *******************************

-First, please read the Read Me First.pdf document in the unzipped folder you created.

-If you have not yet downloaded the zip file, associated with this kit, please do so now and unzip it.
+When reading this, you should have downloaded the ZIP file for this product.

+Unzip it and you will get a folder containing tutorials and related files.
+Please start with this PDF tutorial.

+**!** Unzip the ZIP file instead of opening the file in the ZIP file directly.

+**!** Do not move, delete or rename files in the folder just unzipped.

-Get Support and Offer Input
+Get Support
 **********************************

-Freenove provides free and responsive product and technical support, including but not limited to:

-- Product quality issues

-- Product use and build issues

-- Questions regarding the technology employed in our products for learning and education

-- Your input and opinions are always welcome

-- We also encourage your ideas and suggestions for new products and product improvements

-For any of the above, you may send us an email to:
+Encounter problems?
+Don't worry!
+Refer to “TroubleShooting.pdf” or contact us.

+When there are packaging damage, quality problems, questions encountering in use, etc., just send us an email.
+We will reply to you within one working day and provide a solution.

 support@freenove.com

-Safety and Precautions
+Attention
 ***********************************

-Please follow the following safety precautions when using or storing this product:
+Pay attention to safety when using and storing this product:

+- This product is not suitable for children under 12 years of age because of small parts and sharp parts.

-- Keep this product out of the reach of children under 6 years old.
+- Minors should use this product under the supervision and guidance of adults.

-- This product should be used only when there is adult supervision present as young children lack necessary judgment regarding safety and the consequences of product misuse.
+- This product contains small and sharp parts.
+Do not swallow, prick and scratch to avoid injury.

-- This product contains small parts and parts, which are sharp.
-This product contains electrically conductive parts.
-Use caution with electrically conductive parts near or around power supplies, batteries and powered (live) circuits.
+- This product contains conductive parts.
+Do not hold them to touch power supply and other circuits.

-- When the product is turned ON, activated or tested, some parts will move or rotate.
-To avoid injuries to hands and fingers keep them away from any moving parts!

-- It is possible that an improperly connected or shorted circuit may cause overheating.
-Should this happen, immediately disconnect the power supply or remove the batteries and do not touch anything until it cools down!
-When everything is safe and cool, review the product tutorial to identify the cause.
+- To avoid personal injury, do not touch parts rotating or moving while working.

+- The wrong operation may cause overheat.
+Do not touch and disconnect the power supply immediately.

-- Only operate the product in accordance with the instructions and guidelines of this tutorial, otherwise parts may be damaged or you could be injured.
+- Operate in accordance with the requirements of the tutorial.
+Fail to do so may damage the parts.

-- Store the product in a cool dry place and avoid exposing the product to direct sunlight.
+- Store this product in a dry and dark environment.
+Keep away from children.

-- After use, always turn the power OFF and remove or unplug the batteries before storing.
+- Turn off the power of the circuit before leaving.

-About Freenove
+About
 ***********************************

-Freenove provides open source electronic products and services worldwide.
+Freenove provides open source electronic products and services.

-Freenove is committed to assist customers in their education of robotics, programming and electronic circuits so that they may transform their creative ideas into prototypes and new and innovative products.
-To this end, our services include but are not limited to:
+Freenove is committed to helping customers learn programming and electronic knowledge, quickly implement product prototypes, realize their creativity and launch innovative products.
+Our services include:

-- Educational and Entertaining Project Kits for Robots, Smart Cars and Drones

-- Educational Kits to Learn Robotic Software Systems for Arduino, Raspberry Pi and micro: bit
+- Kits for learning programming and electronics

-- Electronic Component Assortments, Electronic Modules and Specialized Tools
+- Kits compatible with Arduino®, Raspberry Pi®, micro:bit®, ESP8266®, etc.

+- Kits for robots, smart cars, drones, etc.

+- Components, modules and tools

-- Product Development and Customization Services
+- Design and customization

-You can find more about Freenove and get our latest news and updates through our website:
+To learn more about us or get our latest information, please visit our website:

 http://www.freenove.com

-sale@freenove.com

 Copyright
 ***********************************

-All the files, materials and instructional guides provided are released under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-A copy of this license can be found in the folder containing the Tutorial and software files associated with this product.
+All the files provided in the ZIP file are released under `Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License <https://creativecommons.org/licenses/by-nc-sa/3.0/>`_.
+You can find a copy of the license in the ZIP file.

 .. image:: ../_static/imgs/Welcome/welcome00.png
     :align: center

-This means you can use these resource in your own derived works, in part or completely but **NOT for the intent or purpose of commercial use**.
+It means you can use these files on your own derived works, in part or completely.
+But not for commercial use.

-Freenove brand and logo are copyright of Freenove Creative Technology Co., Ltd. and cannot be used without written permission.
+Freenove® brand and logo are trademarks of Freenove Creative Technology Co., Ltd. Must not be used without permission.

 .. image:: ../_static/imgs/Welcome/welcome01.png
     :align: center